kylecorry31/kylecorry31.github.io/src/recipes/chili.md

 - 1 can of black beans
 - 3 chili peppers (diced)
 - 1 Onion (diced)
-- 3/4 cup dried quinoa
+- 1.5 lbs ground beef or turkey
 - 1 tbsp [Chili Seasoning](/recipes/chili-seasoning)

 ## Directions

-1. Cook quinoa
+1. Over medium-heat, saute ground meat
+2. Once the meat is cooked, add the onions, corn, and peppers and saute until cooked
-2. Combine seasoning, pumpkin, tomatoes, quinoa, and black beans in a large pot and bring to a simmer
+3. Combine all ingredients in a large pot and bring to a simmer
-3. Over medium-high heat, saute onions, corn, and peppers until cooked
-4. Add the onions, corn, and peppers to the chili and simmer for 5 more minutes